Feminism in the Republic of Ireland: Contraception and abortion

 In 2018, the Eighth Amendment of the Constitution of Ireland, which recognized "the unborn" as having a right to life equal to that of "the mother", was repealed by referendum.
 Feminist campaigning contributed to a positive outcome in the referendum, which resulted in a majority 'Yes' vote.

-The Health (Regulation of Termination of Pregnancy) Act 2018 (Act No. 31 of 2018; previously Bill No. 105 of 2018) came into effect in 2019, and is an Act of the Oireachtas which defines the circumstances and processes within which abortion may be legally performed in Ireland.
+The Health (Regulation of Termination of Pregnancy) Act 2018 came into effect in 2019, and defines the circumstances and processes within which abortion may be legally performed in Ireland.
 This law permits terminations to be carried out up to 12 weeks of pregnancy; or where there is a risk to the life, or of serious harm to the health, of the pregnant woman; or where there is a risk to the life, or of serious harm to the health, of the pregnant woman in an emergency; or where there is a condition present which is likely to lead to the death of the fetus either before or within 28 days of birth.

 Other women's rights issues

+At first, Forty Foot was exclusively a male bathing place, and Sandycove Bathers Association, a men's swimming club, was established.
+Owing to its relative isolation and gender-restrictions it became a popular spot for nudists.
+On 24 July 1974, about a dozen women's rights activists ("Dublin City Women’s Invasion Force") went swimming, and sat with placards.
+Later, a few women swam nude in 1989.
+Now swimming is open to men, women, and children.
+In 2014, the Sandycove Bathers Association ended the ban on women club members, and they may now use the onsite changing rooms and clubhouse kitchen.
+The swimming club requests voluntary contributions for the upkeep of the area.

 Ireland acceded to the Convention on the Elimination of All Forms of Discrimination against Women in 1985.
-The Criminal Justice (Female Genital Mutilation) Act 2012 bans FGM in Ireland.
+The Criminal Justice (Female Genital Mutilation) Act 2012 bans female genital mutilation in Ireland.